OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 ## Exercise 2: Install SignalR and the Microsoft Graph .NET Client Library
-1. Open **Tools** > **NuGet Package Manager** > **Package Manager Console**, and run the following commands.
-These install AspNet.SignalR, which is used to notify the client to refresh its view, and an SDK for communicating with the Microsoft Graph.
+1. Open **Tools** > **NuGet Package Manager** > **Package Manager Console** make sure the package source is set to *nuget.org*, and run the following commands.
+The commands install AspNet.SignalR, which is used to notify the client to refresh its view and an SDK for communicating with the Microsoft Graph.

    ```
 Install-Package Microsoft.AspNet.SignalR
 Install-Package Microsoft.Graph
    ```

-    > **NOTE:** In the Package Manager Console, make sure you use the set the package source to: *nuget.org*.

-2. Configure the app to use the default token cache.
+2. Configure the app to use a different token cache.
 This application uses SignalR, which doesn't support ASP.NET session state.
-So you'll need to reconfigure the **AuthenticationContext** to use the default token cache instead of the **SessionTokenCache** that's provided in the starter template.
+So you'll reconfigure the template's AuthHelper to use an **HttpRuntime** cache instead of the **SessionTokenCache** that's provided in the starter template.

-  > **NOTE:** Production applications should implement a custom token cache that derives from the MSAL **TokenCache** class.

   1. Open **Startup.cs** in the root directory of the project.